story645/proposal/notes/plan.md

 To Do:
 ------
 1. get at least one plot working for dataframe
+2. then do unitized dataframe:
+    * one column categorical, one column dates, one floats
+    * scikit-image convertors should live on datasource
+    * pass axes object into request for data
+        * convertors are a method on axis
+        * x/y coupled to spatial aesthetics - all x data needs to be transformed to same units
+            * axis locking PR

 2. summarize key points from FC in DB systems + slide
 2. Spivak Codd/databases paper + slide

 Updates: